Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-vue.md

 entire SDK.
 For example, they might want to access current theme parameters stored in `window.location`.
 In such cases, SDK initialization may not be necessary.

-To retrieve Mini App launch parameters, the `useLaunchParams` hook can be used.
+To retrieve Mini App launch parameters, the `useLaunchParams` composable can be used.

 ```vue
 <script>